Button

 screen reader.
 You need to handle events yourself to prevent triggering

-unintended actions when the button is aria-disabled
+unintended actions when the button is aria-disabled.

 To provide more information about why the button is disabled, add an

-or aria-describedby
+aria-label or aria-describedby attribute.

 Try to use disabled buttons as rarely as possible, especially in forms.
 Disabled buttons provide little feedback, making it hard to know why they aren't usable.
 Instead, let the users submit the form, but prevent the submission and provide appropriate error messages.